lsd-rs/lsd/README.md

 ![image](https://raw.githubusercontent.com/Peltoche/lsd/assets/screen_lsd.png)

-This project is a rewrite of GNU `ls` with lot of added features like colors, icons, tree-view, more formatting options etc.
+This project is a rewrite of GNU `ls` with lots of added features like colors, icons, tree-view, more formatting options etc.
 The project is heavily inspired by the super [colorls](https://github.com/athityakumar/colorls) project.

 ## Installation